scottchiefbaker/SmokeRand/README.md

 Note about `mrg32k3a`: it fails the `FPF-14+6/16:cross` test from PractRand at 4 TiB sample.
 The failure is systematic and reproducible.

+Note about `mtc16`: if its output is processed as `stdin16` by PractRand 0.94 then it fails after 256 GiB, not after 512 GiB.

 Note about `sfc16`: if its output is processed as `stdin16` by PractRand 0.94 then it passes it at >= 1 TiB.
 But if it is tested as 32-bit PRNG in `stdin32`